guillaume-acard/web-tech-tips/readme.md

 # Your IDE setup

 The current most popular web development IDE is [VisualStudioCode](https://code.visualstudio.com/) (or _VSCode_) and its the clear winner in my opinion: Its functional, fast, highly customizable and in very active development.
 Previous to _VSCode_ you had [Sublime Text](https://www.sublimetext.com/) (A brilliantly done light-weight text editor originally written by just one guy!) and then [Atom.io](https://atom.io/), but both are loosing the IDE battle in favor of _VSCode_.
-There is of course also [WebStorm](https://www.jetbrains.com/webstorm/) but its a much more heavy IDE and requries a licence making it a less popular choice.
+There is of course also [WebStorm](https://www.jetbrains.com/webstorm/) but its a much more heavy IDE and requires a licence making it a less popular choice.

 Here are some subjective tips on how to have a better _VSCode_ setup: